web-work-tools/minimal-mistakes/content/home/intro.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 15  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

-title = "Academic Kickstart"
-subtitle = ""
+title = "Identity Decentralized" subtitle = "Resources for Creating an Identity Layer for the Internet"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.